faithoflifedev/obs_websocket/tool/README.md

 import 'package:obs_websocket/obs_websocket.dart';
 ```

-## Opening a websocket Connection
+### Opening a websocket Connection

 The WebSocket protocol, described in the specification [RFC 6455](https://tools.ietf.org/html/rfc6455) provides a way to exchange data between client and server via a persistent connection.
 The data can be passed in both directions as “packets”.

-Before a websocket connection can be made to a running instance of [OBS](https://obsproject.com/), you will need to have the [obs-websocket](https://obsproject.com/forum/resources/obs-websocket-remote-control-obs-studio-from-websockets.466/) plugin installed and configured.
+Before a websocket connection can be made to a running instance of [OBS](https://obsproject.com/), you will need to have the [obs-websocket](https://github.com/obsproject/obs-websocket) plugin installed and configured.
+The instruction and links to downloaded and install are available on the project [Release](https://github.com/obsproject/obs-websocket) page.

 To open a websocket connection, we need to create new ObsWebSocket using the special protocol ws in the url: